Why book blogging is different from other niches?

 Many bloggers (non book bloggers) earn money to run their blog and more.
 They charge a good sum of money to review new products or just to talk about them on their channels.
 They have more avenues to earn, which book bloggers fail to utilize or maybe they don’t simply work for us.

-elgeewrites Why book blogging is different from other niches?
+Elgeewrites Why book blogging is different from other niches?
 Book blogger

 Credit: Tenor